tpmn/gat/ScriptGuide_EN/README.md

 ### How To Use GAT

-- You need to get GAT Inventory ID from us (See below for detail)
+- You need to get GAT InventoryId from us (See below for detail)
 - Register the tag into AD SDK
 - Define a CallBack Function for JsTag
 - Do a Test

-### How to Get TPMN AdTag for app(GAT) Inventory ID
+### How to Get TPMN AdTag for app(GAT) InventoryId

-- You need be provided with inventory Id from us before you use GAT.
+- You need be provided with InventoryId from us before you use GAT.
-- You can contact TPMN Manager or send a mail to info@tpmn.io to get inventory Id for each slot.
+- You can contact TPMN Manager or send a mail to info@tpmn.io to get InventoryId for each slot.
 Below is the format example.
 > Name and Position :
 >
 > AppBundle Id :